Fall 2015 Orientation

 - Receive your student identification card, the M-Card

 - Register for courses

-- Hear from departments on-campus such as the Student Success Center, Public Safety, Student Accounts, and Frances Willson Thompson Library.
+- Hear from departments on-campus such as the Student Success Center, Public Safety, Student Accounts, The Writing Center and Frances Willson Thompson Library.

 We welcome all new graduate students to attend the first parts of the general orientation from 5:00 - 6:00.
 At 6:00, faculty and staff advisors from the following graduate programs will be available to talk to you about your program and answer any questions that you may have: